FurkanToprak/SUBLIME/README.md

 Will hopefully be used to understand the effect of popularity bias in any given recommendation.
 ## Disclaimer
 I am not the author of the novel LIME algorithm or the implementation for Recommender Systems (LIME-RS).
-I merely wrote this to use in my own research, as the original codebase was not useable.
+I merely wrote this to use in my own research, as the [original codebase](https://github.com/caionobrega/explaining-recommendations) was not usable.

 ## Instructions